braxton-mills/braxton-portfolio-next/README.md

 =======
 # Braxton Mills Portfolio

-This is a personal portfolio website for Braxton Mills, showcasing skills, experience, and projects as a Full Stack Developer.
+Welcome to my personal portfolio website!
+This modern, responsive site showcases my skills, experience, and projects as a Full Stack Developer.
+Built with cutting-edge technologies, it offers an engaging and interactive user experience.

 ## Features

-- Responsive design using Next.js and Tailwind CSS
+- Responsive design that looks great on all devices
-- Animated components with Framer Motion
-- Sections for About, Experience, Projects, Skills, and Contact
+- Smooth, animated UI components for an engaging user experience
+- Comprehensive sections including:
+  - About Me: A brief introduction to my background and passion for development
+  - Experience: Detailed timeline of my professional journey
+  - Projects: Showcase of my notable works with descriptions and links
+  - Skills: Visual representation of my technical proficiencies
+  - Contact: Easy ways to get in touch with me
-- Mobile-friendly navigation
+- Mobile-friendly navigation for seamless browsing on smaller screens
+- Dark mode support for comfortable viewing in different lighting conditions
+- SEO optimized to ensure better visibility in search results
+- Fast loading times thanks to Next.js optimizations

 ## Installation